 I held him, cried, and told him to hang on until the next morning and felt intense guilt that in the busyness of that day, I hadn’t noticed that he hadn’t eaten or that he wasn’t really moving around.

-I was shocked.
-Why?
+No!
+No goodbye!
 He isn’t dying!
 He’s just sick.
-They’ll fix him with medication.

-But I petted his fur and told him I loved him and would see him when I got home from the neurologist.
+I stroked his fur and told him I loved him and that I would see him when they got home.

 A couple of days after he died, I got a reminder from Amazon that the yogurt bites he loved were on sale.